Darkhope22/Darkhope22/README.md

 Hello 👋!
-I'm **Darkhope22**, a passionate Software Development enthusiast 💻.
+I'm **Yared** aka *Darkhope22*, a passionate Software Developer 💻.

-My journey began with **C++** classes in school, and since then, I’ve dived into this fascinating world, primarily exploring web technologies.
+My journey in this amazing world started with **C++** classes at school, and since then, I've fallen in love with this fascinating world, focusing mainly on web technologies (although I don't run away from other platforms).

-I enjoy tackling  challenges  and uncovering the  tricks ,  quirks , and  limitations  that each of these technologies has to offer.
+I enjoy facing challenges and discovering all kinds of tricks, peculiarities and limits that technology has inside.

-I dedicate my free time to improving my skills and abilities in this field.
-Frankly, I believe this hobby has  completely  transformed my perspective on the world around us.
+I focus part of my free time to improve my skills and abilities in this field.
+Frankly, I think this hobby has completely transformed my perspective of the world around us.
+And I love it!

 **Recent Projects**